-The admission was free, as usual, but if someone in the public gave us an offer of any amount he could participate in the raffle, with very good – or very awful – prizes.
+The admission was free, as usual.
 Then we had a celebration cake with Stan & Ollie as SOD images and another chocolate one made by the Grand Sheik's mum.
 The Sons were so happy they started to sing Honolulu Baby and We are the SOD with music provided live by Pierluigi’s ukulele!

 In an adjoining room there was a photo showing about the Boys and the Block-Heads Tent by sons Simone Cornacchia, Mary Boi, Andrea Pistolesi and the Grand Sheik.